What is the behemoth?

 The way the behemoth is described in Job 40 gives us the idea that this animal, familiar to Job, was an unstoppable, fearless creature.
 It’s impossible to identify what species the behemoth is, but we do know this: the behemoth is a plant-eater (Job 40:15) that lives near water (verses 21–23).
 It is at home even in a flooded, raging river (verse 23).
 The behemoth is very strong and muscular (verses 16, 18); in fact, “it ranks first among the works of God” (verse 19), and only its Creator can master it.
 The behemoth has a massive tail that “sways like a cedar” (verse 17).
 Hunting the behemoth is futile, because it cannot be captured (verse 24).

-Some commentators identify the behemoth as a hippopotamus, a rhinoceros, or an elephant, but the description of its cedar-like tail in Job 40:17 hardly fits the stubby or rope-like tails of those animals.
-A better theory is that Job 40 describes a type of dinosaur such as a diplodocus or an apatosaurus.
+Some commentators identify the behemoth as a hippopotamus, a rhinoceros, or an elephant.
+However, the description of its cedar-like tail in Job 40:17 hardly fits the stubby or rope-like tails of those animals.
+Another theory is that Job 40 describes a type of dinosaur such as a diplodocus or an apatosaurus.
 Such sauropods were the largest of all land animals (ten times heavier than elephants), were marsh-loving plant-eaters, had tails like trees, and could truly be called “kings” of the animals.

-Those who reject the identification of Behemoth as a dinosaur must assume that God filled His description of Behemoth with outlandish exaggeration.
-They also accede to evolutionary dogma, which says that mankind and dinosaurs never lived together.
-However, the Bible teaches that animals (including dinosaurs) were created on the same day as man (Genesis 1:24–27; Job 40:15).
-We don’t know when the dinosaurs became extinct, and it’s possible that some still remained in Job’s day, which was sometime between Genesis 11 (the tower of Babel) and Genesis 12 (the call of Abraham).
+The Bible teaches that animals, which must have included Behemoth, were created on the same day as man (Genesis 1:24–27; Job 40:15).
+We don’t know when the dinosaurs became extinct, and it’s scripturally possible that some still remained in Job’s day, which was sometime between Genesis 11 (the tower of Babel) and Genesis 12 (the call of Abraham).

 As Job sought to justify himself and demand an answer from God concerning his troubles, God shows up in the whirlwind (Job 38:1) and speaks directly to Job.
 In the end, it is God who does the questioning: “Brace yourself like a man; I will question you, and you shall answer me” (Job 38:3).